CEEJ222/roast-app/PRD.md

 - I want voice control for hands-free logging during roasting
 - I want automated milestone detection based on temperature curve analysis
 - **NEW:** I want confidence that my roasting data is secure and backed up

+### As an AI-Powered Roaster (RAG Copilot):
+- I want the system to analyze my 50+ historical roasts and provide intelligent recommendations
+- I want pre-roast planning: "Given this Ethiopian Yirgacheffe, here's your recommended roast profile based on your 12 similar roasts"
+- I want real-time guidance during roasting: "Your temp is 15°F below your target curve - increase heat to 8"
+- I want timing guidance: "You're 30 seconds behind on first crack - this will affect development"
+- I want post-roast analysis: "This roast was 2 minutes longer than your best result - here's what to adjust next time"
+- I want the system to learn from my reflections and tasting notes to improve recommendations
+- I want intelligent roast planning based on bean characteristics and environmental conditions
+- I want the AI to understand my preferences and adapt recommendations accordingly

 ## 4. Core Features (MVP)